Indonesia X Australia

 Expanding Surrounding, ‘Mengembangkan Sekitar’ in Indonesian, is led by Art et al. and Tab Space in Bandung, in partnership with Jump Left.
 This exciting project builds on the successful 2024 'Capturing Surrounding' UK/Indonesia collaboration and will generate dynamic peer-to-peer collaborations between Australian and Indonesian neurodivergent and neurotypical artists and organisations.

-The collaborations are already underway and gaining momentum.
-Australian artist Vipoo Srivilasa recently had the opportunity to visit Bandung to meet his collaborator Achmad Ilham Sadikin in person, bringing their creative dialogue from the digital realm into face-to-face connection.
-Meanwhile, Claudia Panca Fadilla (Indonesia) and Anna Louise Richardson (Australia) have already held two productive online meetings as they develop their collaborative work.
+The international artist collaborations took place from June to September 2025.
+Australian artist Vipoo Srivilasa had the opportunity to visit Bandung to meet his collaborator Achmad Ilham Sadikin in person, bringing their creative dialogue from the digital realm into face-to-face connection.
+Meanwhile, Claudia Panca Fadilla (Indonesia) and Anna Louise Richardson (Australia) have held productive online meetings as they develop their collaborative work.

-The project will culminate in a Melbourne-based suite of exhibitions, artist and staff residencies, educational talks, and professional development workshops, creating rich opportunities for artists, staff, and audiences from both countries to engage and learn from each other.
-The artist residency at Jump Left project space will be undertaken by Adryan Adinugraha from Tab Space, who will travel to Melbourne with two staff members.
+The project culminates in a Melbourne-based suite of exhibitions, artist and staff residencies, educational talks, and professional development workshops, creating rich opportunities for artists, staff, and audiences from both countries to engage and learn from each other.
+An artist residency at Jump Left project space will be undertaken by Adryan Adinugraha from Tab Space, who travelled to Melbourne with colleagues from Tab Space.

 This initiative deepens cross-cultural partnerships whilst fostering genuine understanding between our creative communities.
 It creates mutually beneficial opportunities for both creative and professional growth, building meaningful connections that extend far beyond the project itself.